 “You have food, at least.”
 Akayama stretched her whole body to pull fruit from the treetops.
 Bananas, apples, oranges, pomegranates, and peaches grew side-by-side.
 She gave their fruits to Nemo.
 “Not all these trees can survive in this climate.
 Enjoy them while they last.”

 Nemo couldn’t hold all the fruits at once.
 He bit a banana through its peel.
 When he saw soft flesh underneath he understood the nature of the fruit and peeled it.
 He experimented with each fruit while Akayama surveyed the island for dangerous species.
 The only animals she found were tiny flightless birds in a variety of colors.

-Akayama led him back to the coast to show him her Hurricane Planet shining like the sun.
-“That object and I are separate, but of the same form.
+Akayama led him back to the coast to show him the Hurricane Planet shining like the sun.
+“That object and I are separate but of the same form.
 You come from there as well.
-I must go, but I will return.
+I must go but I will return.
 Let me sample your DNA.”

 With that her body flattened so wide, tall, and thin that the wind lifted her.
 Nemo watched her float away like a jellyfish.